|Best machine-washable||Sunbeam Premium Electric Heated Throw Blanket||Check Price||

 Today, we are fortunate enough to have more options than ever.
 Heated blankets are available in various sizes: big enough to share or small enough to use on your favorite armchair.
 Heated blankets come in various colors and materials, can be weighted or lightweight, and come with a number of heat settings.
 The best heated throw blankets have timers that allow for pre-warming and automatic shut-off, which is a nice safety feature.
 Finally, some heated throw blankets use a traditional plug-in, while others harness the power of a battery pack, making them portable outside the home.
 Let’s get shopping!

-- Best heated throw blanket with extra temperature control: Pure Enrichment PureRelief Plush Heated Throw
+- Best with extra temperature control: Pure Enrichment PureRelief Plush Heated Throw

-- Best machine washable heated throw blanket: Sunbeam Premium Electric Heated Throw Blanket
+- Best machine washable: Sunbeam Premium Electric Heated Throw Blanket

-- Best heated throw blanket for two: Westinghouse Electric Blanket, Twin Size
+- Best for two: Westinghouse Electric Blanket, Twin Size

-- Best cordless heated throw blanket: The Cozee Battery Powered Heated Blanket
+- Best cordless: The Cozee Battery Powered Heated Blanket

-- Best heated car blanket: Road Pro Heated Travel Blanket
+- Best for cars: Road Pro Heated Travel Blanket

-- Best budget heated throw blanket for under $50: Beautyrest Brushed Long Fur Electric Throw
+- Best budget: Beautyrest Brushed Long Fur Electric Throw

 Things to consider when shopping for the best heated throw blanket